olegp/mcms/pages/index.md

 #### Viewing a Site

 Once the server is running, open [http://localhost:8080](http://localhost:8080) with your browser - you should see the contents of this README.
+Note that by default MCMS caches the generated HTML in memory, so if you update the template or pages, you will need to restart your server.

 #### Creating a Site